SouthbankSoftware/proofable/docs/api.md

 <a name="api.TrieProof"></a>

 ### TrieProof
-TrieProof represents a trie proof
+TrieProof represents a proof for a trie at a certain root, which can be viewed as a snapshot of all the key-values contained in the trie

 | Field | Type | Label | Description |